manuel-munoz-aguirre/PyHIST/docs/parameters.md

 ### Verbose<a name="verbose"></a>
 `--verbose`

 Print status messages at each step of the pipeline.
-By default, PyHist will not do this.
+By default, PyHIST will not do this.

 ## Output